-Ok sports fans if your into College Hoops then get ready and this week the 2015-16 NCAA Basketball Regular season commences this coming Friday the 13 of November 2015, better known as “Black Friday” and the opening week has a lot of great games for you to try your luck and enjoy betting on the games.
-Thus, we are briefly previewing what we think are 5 of the best games for the Week 1 NCAA BB.
+Ok sports fans if you are into College Hoops then get ready and this week the 2015-16 NCAA Basketball Regular season commences this coming Friday the 13 of November 2015, better known as “Black Friday” and the opening week has a lot of great games for you to try your luck and enjoy betting on the games.
+Thus, we are briefly previewing what we think are 5 of the best games for the Week 1 NCAA Basketball.

 We start with the Buffaloes of Colorado playing at the preseason Cyclones of Iowa State with the game being played on Friday the 13th at the Stanford Pentagon in South Dakota with tip-off scheduled for 5 PM ET and seen on ESPN.